 Add a third tie point to the map

-- Add a third point to line up your map even more.
-Note that additional points after the first two should never be located close to the imaginary lines connecting the earlier points, as this wouldn't help with the alignment any further.
+Add a third point to line up your map even better.
+Note that additional points after the first two should never be located close to the imaginary lines connecting the earlier points, as this wouldn't really help with the alignment any further.

 Save your map